Updated on 21-11-2019

 Cities within Europe are well connected by Air, Road & Rail and at many places waterways too.
 Our plan was a loose one, meaning there were unchangeable dates for a few cities because of peak time accommodation rush and the dates in between were sketchy.
 It meant that we could not make transportation plans well in advance except for the first few days.
 So air travel was taken out of equation except for unavoidable conditions.

-Hiring a car was a great idea for a few days but ours was a longish program involving multiple countries.
-And add to that the hassles of buying insurance, high way tax stickers, finding parking place and so on.
+Hiring a car is a great idea for a few days but ours was a longish program involving multiple countries.
+We had already spent on the mandatory Schengen visa insurance and add to that the additional expense & hassles of buying vehicle insurance, high way tax stickers, finding parking place and so on.
 So we decided to keep this option on need basis.

 We were left with Buses and Trains.
 Buses are less expensive but trains are more comfortable, especially during a night journey.
 Trains are also faster.
 After deliberating the pros and cons we decided to use trains most of the time, buses and flights when needed.